My Photography & Travel Guide to Marrakech, Morocco

 Koutoubia Mosque

-The Koutoubia Mosque, completed in the 12th century, is the largest mosque in Marrakech and one of the city's most important historical sites.
-Its name is derived from the Arabic word "kutubiyyin," meaning booksellers, as the area around the mosque was once filled with book markets.
+Completed in the 12th century, it is the largest mosque in the city and one of its most important historic landmarks.
+Its name comes from the Arabic word kutubiyyin, meaning booksellers, because the surrounding area once hosted bustling book markets.

 For photographers, the best time to visit the Koutoubia Mosque is during the golden hours—just after sunrise and before sunset.